Guide to International Staff at Lund University: Your migration status in Sweden.

 First, you need to ascertain whether or not you need to apply for a residence permit or a visa.
 These terms are the source of much confusion, as they are similar but oftentimes incorrectly used interchangeably.
 So, let’s ascertain the difference!

-In short terms, a visa is only applicable when visiting Sweden, for instance for holiday or to attend a conference.
-This applies for any visit that is shorter than 90 days.
-In contrast, a residence permit gives you exactly that; the right to reside in Sweden, and becomes applicable when you wish to reside here for longer than 90 days for studies, research, work or to be with a loved one.
+In short terms, a visa is for any visit that is shorter than 90 days.
+In contrast, a residence permit is for stays longer than 90 days for studies, research, work or to be with a loved one.
 Residence permits can either be temporary or permanent, and match the reasons for your stay in Sweden.

 Lund University will not be able to actually employ you before you have a residence permit (it’s against Swedish law), so please don’t dwell…